-Local Government Pension Scheme in Scotland - Guidance for the Assessment of Member Contribution Rates
+Local Government Pension Scheme in Scotland - Statutory Guidance Assessment of Member Contribution Rate

 Important - Please Note

 When allocating a contribution rate to members, pensionable pay in this guidance means the Full Time Equivalent (FTE) pensionable pay.
 When deducting contributions from members, those contributions will be deducted from the actual pay received.